 Impact of immunity awareness on quality of life

+Both the disease and the treatment for CLL impact heavily on the function of a person’s immune system.
+Regardless of treatment stage, all people with CLL need to understand their vulnerabilities to infections and their management plans if diagnosed with an infection.
 Respondents who did not receive clear information about what steps to take to stay healthy and avoid infections reported worse quality of life.
 Respondents who received complete information about CLL immunisation / vaccination protocols reported better quality of life.

 Key findings and recommendations for clinicians and advocacy groups